Theron55/SOLID-Principles/README.md

 - A violation example that shows how the principle is broken
 - A corrected version that follows the principle properly
+- A report that addresses each principle and the fix with an explanation.

 ## Structure